appium/java-client/ISSUE_TEMPLATE.md

 ## Code To Reproduce Issue [ Good To Have ]

-Please remember that, with sample code; it's easier to reproduce bug and much faster to fix it.
+Please remember: with sample code it's easier to reproduce the bug and there will be a quicker turn around time to fix it.
 You can git clone https://github.com/appium/appium/tree/master/sample-code or https://github.com/appium/appium/tree/master/sample-code/apps and reproduce an issue using Java and sample apps.
 Also you can create a [gist](https://gist.github.com) with pasted java code sample or put it here using markdown.
 About markdown please read [Mastering markdown](https://guides.github.com/features/mastering-markdown/) and
 [Writing on GitHub](https://help.github.com/categories/writing-on-github/)

-## Ecxeption stacktraces
+## Exception stacktraces

-Please create a [gist](https://gist.github.com) with pasted stacktrace of exception thrown by java.
+Please create a [gist](https://gist.github.com) with the pasted stacktrace of the exception thrown by java.

 ## Link to Appium logs